The below principles provide guidance on when PADs may be appropriate in the Victorian context.

 - Any proposed predictive measure will need to demonstrate high correlation with the desired social outcome.

-- Outcomes data should be clear and reliable available.
+- Outcomes data should be clear, reliable and available.

 - Outcomes should be measured in relation to a clearly defined counterfactual.